christopher-l-ahmed/R-GIS/README.md

 ![](SUHI_session1_new_script.png)

 #### Step 4
 R is an open source coding software with a lot of pre-built libraries of code.
-We can freely use these libraries but we have to install them.
-We will be using several librayrs today.
-Type the code below in your R-script, after each line of code click ```ctrl enter``` to run the code.
+We can freely use these libraries but we have to install and load them first.
+Type the code below in your R-script, the first three lines are used to install the libraries, the next four lines of code are used to load libraries.
+After you copied and pasted this code, highlight the first three lines of code and click ```run``` or ```ctrl enter``` to execute the code.
 ```
 install.packages("sf")
 install.packages("raster")